 1. The first year of graduate training.
 It is vital for students to begin their training in statistics and clinical research methods, as well as to begin work on a research question of interest to them, in their first year of graduate study.
 Thus, in the first year students usually take three required statistics and methodology courses.
 They also complete a first-year research project (described in more detail below).
-First year students also take coursework in several other substantive areas of clinical psychology (e.g., psychopathology or empirical foundations of cognitive-behavior therapy, in alternating years), as well as in other core areas of psychology (see Curriculum Plan at end of this section).
-Students are also expected to choose their research advisor by the end of the first quarter (though many students make this choice before starting the first quarter), with the full understanding that they may choose to work with someone else in subsequent years.
+First year students take coursework in several other substantive areas of clinical psychology (e.g., psychopathology), as well as in other core areas of psychology (see Curriculum Plan at end of this section).
 Concurrently during the first or second year (see below), students begin their professional clinical training through didactic coursework in clinical assessment.
 Because their coursework in statistics, psychometrics, and methodology has already begun, this allows them some analytic and conceptual rigor in evaluating the clinical assessment procedures that will be part of their practicum training.
 Conversely, their relatively early placement in a clinical setting (assessment practicum beginning in the second year) potentially allows them to identify possible clinical research questions that may be of interest.
-Students also complete a first-year research project (described in more detail below), which culminates in a presentation to the proseminar class in the fall quarter of the second year.
+Students also complete a first-year research project (described in more detail below), which culminates in a presentation to the proseminar class in the fall quarter of the second year and, for students who entered the program in the 2024-2025 academic year going forward, a paper to be submitted to the student's advisor by the end of winter quarter of the second year.